Cog-Creators/Red-DiscordBot/docs/cog_guides/cog_manager_ui.rst

 <your_path>``.

 .. attention:: A path shouldn't have spaces in it.
 If it does, add quotation
-    marks, or an antislash before the space.
+    marks, or a backslash before the space.

 In that ``MyCogs`` folder, you can drop your package.
 You should now have something like this: